When your car isn’t running right, one of the last things you want to do is take it to a mechanic and hear that it needs a new valve body.

 Either way, if you suspect you have a faulty valve body, read on, and I’ll do my best to help.

 A bad valve body can cause a lot of problems with your automatic transmission.
 Below, I‘ve put together a list for you of the top 6 symptoms of a bad valve body; some of these will apply only to electronic valves, some will only apply to a hydraulic system, and some will overlap between the two.

 The valve body is usually located inside your automatic transmission case, towards the lower side of the box.
 You will often see it when you remove the transmission pan.

 They’re often submerged in transmission fluid and can vary in size depending on the size of the gearbox.
 Some will sit outside of the gearbox, but most are housed inside and will require you to remove the transmission pan in order to change the valve body.

 The average valve body replacement cost is between $400 and $1500, depending on the car model and labor costs.
 A valve body costs $200 to $1000$ for the part, and labor ranges from $200 to $500.

 As with most automatic gearbox components, these units aren’t cheap to replace, as the work often has to be carried out by someone who specializes in such work.
 It could be more viable for you to have your current valve block repaired if the fault allows you to.

 Either way, the best way to save your pennies is to stop driving the vehicle as soon as you suspect a fault and to get it looked at straight away, as this will prevent further damage to other components.

-We would always recommend getting your vehicle properly diagnosed if you suspect that your transmission is faulty, as leaving it to develop will not only be dangerous for you as the driver, but you’ll also run the risk of damaging other engine and gearbox components unnecessarily.
+I would always recommend getting your vehicle properly diagnosed if you suspect that your transmission is faulty, as leaving it to develop will not only be dangerous for you as the driver, but you’ll also run the risk of unnecessarily damaging other engine and gearbox components.